Continuous Test Orchestration And Execution Platform Online

 - Web elements with undefined ID’s – Web Developers often miss out on providing an ID to every web element.
-If ID’s aren’t declared properly to web elements then it takes time for automated script to find these web elements.
+If ID’s aren’t declared properly to web elements then it takes time for an automated script to find these web elements.
 If they are not found under a significant amount of time then it leads to failure.
 So, ID allocations are a must for better script synchronization.
 Although a no-brainer still needs mentioning, there shall be no duplicating IDs on DOM.

-- Quality manual test cases are the fuel for a quality automation testing – Out of the box thinking is required from a tester who is writing these scripts.
+- Quality manual test cases are the fuel for quality automation testing – Out of the box thinking is required from a tester who is writing these scripts.
 You need to think from the perspective of every end-user that will be utilizing your product.
 Make use of appropriate validation checks at the right places!

 - Staff selection – You need technically sound resources with a thorough understanding of the business process.
 Vast understanding of the respective development language is a prerequisite for every resource working on automation testing.

 - Maintenance – Automation does allow reusability of test scripts but considering the lightning changes that are consistent with Agile methodology.
 Maintaining the test tools along with test scripts can be very exhausting.

 - Cross browser Compatibility Testing – If you are having a compound website then there will always remain some test cases which won’t get proper rendering in all web browsers.
 A manual approach is best suited for cross browser testing to realize which Browser/Version/OS/Device your website is unable to deliver its intended functionality.
 At LambdaTest, you can check for cross browser compatibility from 2000+ browsers and their versions.

 - Dynamic GUI content – As it is ever-changing in accordance with the demands of time and business.
 Frequent changes may lead some scripts to fail.

-- Anxiety! – Although, automation is believed to be time effective but that also depends upon the number of test cases.
+- Anxiety! – Although, automation is believed to be time effective that also depends upon the number of test cases.
 In the humongous website, it can even take a day or more for an automation test script to declare whether everything is working as intended!